 - The establishment of a KI arts website;

 - The establishment of a KI art trail/open studio program;

 - The development of a KI art collection; and

 - The development of a shared arts space / facility.

 The Commissioner will continue to engage with the KI Arts Committee, local and state arts organisations, and the Council to consider options for resourcing and administering these priorities.

 New Ferry Service proposed for Kangaroo Island

 Kangaroo Island Connect is a new ferry service proposed for Kangaroo Island.
-The service will commence in December 2017, pending final approvals from the Department of Planning, Transport and Infrastructure (DPTI).
+The service will commence in December 2017, pending final approvals from the Department of Infrastructure and Transport (DIT).